tanveery/recaptcha-net/README.md

 </appSettings>
 ```

-Note: The appSettings keys are automatically added to your web.config file if you install Recaptcha for .NET through Nuget.
+Note: The appSettings keys are automatically added to your web.config file if you install reCAPTCHA for .NET through Nuget.
 However, you would still need to provide your own public and private keys in the web.config file of your project.

 <strong>Note</strong>: The <strong>GetRecaptchaVerificationHelper()</strong> is an extension method to the MVC's built-in <strong>Controller</strong> class.
 This means you must import the <strong>Recaptcha.Web.Mvc</strong> namespace explicitly at the top of the controller file otherwise the code will not compile.